babacanserkan/Blog-Website/README.md

-# Blog-Website (A simple website built with the Bootstrap library=)
+# A simple website built with the Bootstrap library